GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 {: .text-center }
 <img width="500" height="648" alt="Screenshot 2026-01-16 at 10 56 39 AM" src="https://github.com/user-attachments/assets/6e5dd344-a54e-4855-a2b0-b5d7ff3f80cf" />

-2.**sum_crg.out**: Reports the net charge of each residue as a function of pH.
-Again, drawing a line from the midpoint of the titration curve to the pH axis, one can determine the pKa of the ionized residue.
+2.**sum_crg.out**: Reports the net charge of every residue at each pH.
+Plotting the charges of this lysine against their respective pH's and again drawing a line from the midpoint of the titration curve to the pH axis can determine it's pKa.

 {: .text-center }
 <img width="500" height="576" alt="Screenshot 2026-01-16 at 10 56 05 AM" src="https://github.com/user-attachments/assets/7c7e59eb-74ee-4856-b6f1-1984fd7ab010" />